 A type of fish known as the grunion only emerges on the San Diego shoreline to spawn.
-During the months between March and September, the life cycle of the Californian grunion comes to fruition – and thousands of people gather at the water to check it out.
+Between March and September, the life cycle of the Californian grunion comes to fruition – and thousands of people gather at the water to check it out.

-Grunion watching is considered a sport in itself and it is totally free.
-Many visitors also like to fish for grunion, but this requires purchasing a valid fishing license for the state of California.
+Grunion watching is considered a sport in itself, and it is free.
+Many visitors also like to fish for grunion, which requires purchasing a valid fishing license from California.

 22. Visit Mission Bay Park

-On land, guests can bike, picnic and simply enjoy the sun and surf that surrounds them.
-Certain areas of the park even allow for dogs to be left off-leash to roam in the sunlight and sand.
+On land, guests can bike, picnic, and enjoy the sun and surf surrounding them.
+Certain park areas even allow dogs to be left off-leash to roam in the sunlight and sand.
 For a fun and free afternoon spent in breathtaking scenery, Mission Bay Park is a one-of-a-kind experience.

 There are designated areas for all kinds of activities, including:

 This is a great place to be for any lover of nature, so bring the family (including the dog) for a day of sun and surf!